Why It Works

 Thirty minutes before baking, adjust oven rack to lower position and preheat oven to 550°F (290°C).

-To Assemble and Bake: Spread slices of mozzarella cheese evenly over surface of pizza.
+To Assemble and Bake: Shingle slices of mozzarella cheese evenly over surface of pizza.
 Spoon sauce on top of cheese and spread with the back of a spoon.
 (You will not need all the sauce; use as much as you like, but be sparing.)
 Spread pepperoni slices evenly over surface.
 Sprinkle with half of Romano cheese.
 Transfer to oven and bake until pepperoni is crisp and curled and bottom of pizza is golden brown when you peek by lifting the corner with a thin spatula, about 10 minutes.
 With some ovens, you may need to loosely tent the top of the pizza with aluminum foil and continue baking until the bottom is golden and crisp.

 Remove pizza from oven.
 Sprinkle with remaining half of Romano cheese, use a pizza wheel to cut it into slices, and serve immediately.